AdobeDocs/commerce-knowledge-base.en/help/best-practices/security/best-practices-for-magento-robots.txt.md

 ---
 title: Best practices for Adobe Commerce robots.txt
-description: "This article provides best practices for using `robots.txt` in Adobe Commerce.
+description: This article provides best practices for using `robots.txt` in Adobe Commerce.
 This includes configuration and security.
-The `robots.txt` file is a text file that instructs web robots (typically search engine robots) how to crawl pages on their website."
+The `robots.txt` file is a text file that instructs web robots (typically search engine robots) how to crawl pages on their website.
+exl-id: 0c5ef498-67fd-422c-a35a-9561ea2b2523
 ---
 # Best practices for Adobe Commerce robots.txt

 This article provides best practices for using `robots.txt` in Adobe Commerce.
 This includes configuration and security.
 The `robots.txt` file is a text file that instructs web robots (typically search engine robots) how to crawl pages on their website.